segabl/exalted-emerald/README.md

 - Safari zone Pokémon have a minimum of 3 perfect IVs and a chance for their hidden ability
 - All legendary and gifted Pokémon have a minimum of 4 perfect IVs
 - Improves the IV rater to tell multiple maxed and also 0 stats
-- Allows the move relearner to teach moves from higher levels
+- Allows the move relearner to teach moves from higher levels and makes move relearning a one time payment
 - Lets you remove HMs at any time and make TMs reusable
 - Allows some bug types to learn Fly
 - Makes move tutors reusable